0Pierce/AR-Furniture-Demo/README.md

 # AR-Furniture-Demo
 An Android Augmented Reality app(Demo) designed to let users place furniture and other objects into an empty room using precise measurements.
+This project is no longer being maintained and only served as a minimum viable product rather than a full pledged application
 Not all functionality is working due to library updates